ltieman/fleaker/README.md

 ## Fixing an issue

-See a smelly lil' issue you wanna tackle?
+See an issue or bug you wanna tackle?

 Awesome, here's how you do it, using a classic test-driven approach:

 + First you're going to want to clone the repository: `git clone git@github.com:croscon/fleaker.git`
 + Write a test that produces the failure seen in the issue